 Regardless of other differences with Plato and Aristotle, for Heidegger the beginning of philosophy was also a passion, which is now called being-moved (Ergriffenheit).
-This state comes from the fundamental mood (Grundstimmung) of Dasein, which he calls Anxiety (Angst).10 Thus, for Heidegger, philosophizing has its roots in the existential structure of the human being, and here, by using the word Heimweh, deliberately or not, he puts forward the aspect of suffering.11
+This state comes from the fundamental mood (Grundstimmung) of Dasein, which he calls Anxiety (Angst).
+Thus, for Heidegger, philosophizing has its roots in the existential structure of the human being, and here, by using the word Heimweh, deliberately or not, he puts forward the aspect of suffering.

 This aspect can be made more conspicuous with a note on the etymology the word 'nostalgia'.
 The word is composed of two Greek words; nostos (return) and algos (pain).
 There is no such word in ancient Greek.
 It is a modern coinage which is used to describe medically a "home sick" person.
 There are two theories on its origin.
 According to the first one, the word was invented by Jean-Jacques Haader of Switzerland in 1678 as a medical term equivalent to the German Heimweh.
-According to the second, it was coined by the Alsatian Jean Hofer in 1688 but again with the same designation, namely, a state of suffering associated with being far
+According to the second, it was coined by the Alsatian Jean Hofer in 1688 but again with the same designation, namely, a state of suffering associated with being far from home.
+According to a medical report from that time, this sickness can be cured by returning to their home or even by hearing the cow bell of home village.

-8 Martin Heidegger, Die Grundbegriffe der Metaphysik Welt - Endlichkeit - Einsamkeit, Gesamtausgabe Bd.
+&lt;sup>8 Martin Heidegger, Die Grundbegriffe der Metaphysik Welt - Endlichkeit - Einsamkeit, Gesamtausgabe Bd.
 29/30 (Vittorio Klostermann, Frankfurt am Main, 1983), S. 7.
 My translation.

-9 Op.cit., S.9.
+&lt;sup>9 Op.cit., S.9.

-10 Op.cit., S.10.
+&lt;sup>10 Op.cit., S.10.

-11 On Heidegger's perspective on Novalis' Heimweh, see also Rossen Roussev, "Thinking and Philosophizing as the Journey of Waying and Homecoming: Heidegger, Lao-tse, and Herodotus," pp. 33ff.
+&lt;sup>11 On Heidegger's perspective on Novalis' Heimweh, see also Rossen Roussev, "Thinking and Philosophizing as the Journey of Waying and Homecoming: Heidegger, Lao-tse, and Herodotus," pp. 33ff.